You won’t get your State Pension automatically - you have to claim it.

 You can also download the State Pension claim form, print, then complete and send it to the Northern Ireland Pension Centre.
 This may take more time than claiming by telephone.
-Go to the link below:
+You can find the form at the link below:

 What you need when you make your claim

-You will need the following information when you make a claim:
+You may need the following information when you make a claim: